DuncanRuns/Jingle/README.md

 - The only thing this tab does is provide a space for plugins to add their own tabs for customization or buttons (or anything else that can be added to a GUI).
-- There are 2 default plugins as of Julti v1.0.0:
+- There are 2 default plugins as of Jingle v1.0.0:
     - `PaceMan Tracker` tracks RSG Any% speedruns for [PaceMan.gg](https://paceman.gg/).
 Setup and further information can be found through the website.
     - `Standard Switcher` allows changing out the standard settings file for the